Minneapolis neighborhood opposed to police sees 3rd sexual assault in 2 weeks

 The most recent attack occurred Sunday in Powderhorn Park, where the Star-Tribune reported more than 800 people now live in hundreds of tents.

-The assault was publicized by the city’s Park and Recreation Department and not by the Minneapolis Police Department, which has been targeted for dissolution by the City Council since George Floyd was killed on Memorial Day by a White police officer.
+The assault was publicized by the city’s Park and Recreation Board and not by the Minneapolis Police Department, which has been targeted for dissolution by the City Council since George Floyd was killed on Memorial Day by a White police officer.

-A Park Board spokeswoman announced that a girl was attacked on July 5, four days after the Park and Recreation Board “rejected a plan that could have restricted homeless encampments in parks across the city,” according to local reports.
+A Park Board spokeswoman announced that a girl was attacked on July 5, four days after the Board “rejected a plan that could have restricted homeless encampments in parks across the city,” according to local reports.

 The girl, whom the Star-Tribune did not name or provide an age, required hospitalization after the attack, which has led to an arrest but no charges as of Tuesday afternoon.